Healthy Banana Oatmeal Pancakes

-- Add wet ingredients to a blender and blend until smooth.
-Add dry ingredients and blend again until smooth.
+- Mix ingredients in a blender: Add bananas, milk, vanilla and eggs to a blender and blend until smooth.
+Then add the rolled oats, baking powder, salt and cinnamon.
+Blend again until smooth.

-- Heat pancake griddle or skillet over medium heat, then grease it.
+- Prepare griddle or skillet: Heat a pancake griddle or skillet over medium heat, then grease it.

-- Scoop 1/4 cup pancake batter onto griddle and cook until small bubbles form and edges are set.
-Flip and cook until golden (about 2 minutes per side).
-Repeat with remaining batter.
+- Cook pancakes: Scoop 1/4 cup of pancake batter onto the griddle, and cook for 2 minutes or until small bubbles form and edges are set.
+Then flip and cook the pancakes until golden.
+Repeat with the remaining batter.

 Don’t have a blender?
-You can make the pancake batter in a food processor or just mix together in a mixing bowl.
-The oats will provide more texture, but the pancakes will taste just as good.
-If you’re looking to purchase a blender, I suggest the Vitamix Explorian Blender.
-I use it all the time and it is works like a charm!
+If you don’t have a blender, then mix the pancake batter in a food processor or mixing bowl.
+If you want to purchase a blender, I’d suggest the Vitamix Explorian Blender.
+I use it all the time and it works like a charm!

 Frequently Asked Questions

-Can you freeze banana oatmeal pancakes?
 Yes, pancakes freeze very well.
-Once completely cooled, place pancakes in an airtight container or freezer bag.
+Once completely cooled, place the pancakes in an airtight container or freezer bag.
 Try not to stack them, place parchment paper between layers if necessary.
 Freeze for up to one month.